Using Route Optimization to Reorder Calendar Events

 Step 6: Review New Event Schedule

-- Checkboxes allow excluding specific events from the reordering
+- Checkboxes to select which events to include in the reordering

 Step 7: Adjust Settings If Needed